The ongoing discussion between 'Wire Transfer vs Forex Card' has been lingering, yet a clear winner remains elusive.

 What are the disadvantages of a forex card?

-If we consider wire transfer vs forex card, the disadvantage of the forex card may seem to far outweigh its pros, if we consider it in the long term.
+If we consider wire transfer vs forex card, the disadvantages of the forex card may seem to far outweigh its pros if we consider it in the long term.

-1. Initial Cost: Acquiring a forex card may involve an initial issuance fee, diminishing its cost-effectiveness for individuals who infrequently embark on international trips.
+- Initial Cost: Acquiring a Forex card may involve an initial issuance fee, diminishing its cost-effectiveness for individuals who infrequently embark on international trips.

 No Cashback or Rewards: In contrast to credit cards, forex cards typically do not provide cashback or reward points, posing a disadvantage for individuals who prioritize such benefits.